lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **PlasmaPerson** _(04-Sep-18 04:17 PM)_

 > I guess.
-She doesn't look ok, though.
+She doesn't look okay, though.

 **RPretribution** _(04-Sep-18 04:17 PM)_

-> brody doesnt understand the concept of good character design
+_Garrick looks at Sanya, disappointed and with a bit of uncharacteristic disgust._

+> The Creator got lazy when he created Florans.

 **Enchantingtable2013** _(04-Sep-18 04:17 PM)_

-> Yeah now we should have some alone time Iris.
+> Yeah, now we should have some alone time Iris.

-> wink wink nudge
+_Matieu gives her a wink wink and a nudge nudge._

 **Jelsafan0** _(04-Sep-18 04:17 PM)_

-> ...
+_Iris pauses in disgust._

 **RPretribution** _(04-Sep-18 04:17 PM)_